 Even though, as you may know, all the extra precautions sometimes just don’t do!
 The nasty sunburn happens!
 And there you go: discomfort, warm, irritated skin, and all that comes with it.

 Luckily for us, there are a number of natural remedies that provide quick and soothing effects for a sunburnt area.
-I’m glad that I discovered natural remedies in the form of essential oils for sunburn relief I can use without any concern about the nasty toxins!
+I’m glad that I discovered natural remedies in the form of essential oils I can use without any concern about the nasty toxins (though they should always be used with care)!

 Let’s be honest, essential oils may not be your first choice to treat sunburn.
 It took me a while to get used to them.
 With time, I realized they can be very effective if applied and chosen correctly.
 Not only they boost the healing process of the skin, but they relieve pain as well as maintain the problematic area clean!

-That’s why I’ve compiled a list of best essential oils for sunburn that you can add to your natural medicine cabinet.
-Below, I’ve also included some tips on how to use essential oils for sunburn relief!
+That’s why I’ve compiled a list of best essential oils that you can add to your natural medicine cabinet (see the best essential oil brands here).
+Below, I’ve also included some tips on how to use essential oils for sunburned skin relief!

 What about different levels of burns?